 Both reduce symptom bothersomeness more than standard care, sometimes lasting up to a year.

-Compared to a placebo, massage demonstrates greater pain reduction in specific scenarios, like chronic low back pain with myofascial release.
+Compared to a placebo, massage therapy demonstrates greater pain reduction in specific scenarios, such as chronic low back pain with myofascial release.
 While evidence varies across techniques and conditions, consistent sessions—often 60 minutes multiple times weekly—yield better outcomes.
 Despite hundreds of trials, the evidence base for massage therapy remains limited in achieving high-certainty conclusions.

 For those yearning for effective, non-pharmacologic solutions, massage stands as a valuable, community-supported path to wellness.